 - The classic series episode Goliath also took place in Las Vegas.
 Surprisingly there wasn't much gambling involved, besides computer poker games.

 - The Season 15 finale of The Amazing Race took place in Vegas.
 It involved traveling from casino to casino, an Elvis impersonator in a wedding chapel, a visit to Cirque de Soleil, Wayne Newton, and counting out a million dollars in poker chips.
-The season also featured Maria & Tiffany, a pair of professional poker players. *
+The season also featured Maria & Tiffany, a pair of professional poker players. note

 - In an episode of Lie to Me, Cal, Gillian and agent Reynolds go to Las Vegas to investigate the disappearance of a poker championship finalist.
 As Cal has a previous history of gambling (he was actually banned from the city of Las Vegas in the past), Gillian forbids him to gamble while they're there, so Cal has Reynolds do it for him instead.